mgaynor1/ENMCrashCourse/README.md

 # Introduction

-From 2017 - 2022, I continuously developed workshop material for the "Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography" which the Soltis lab presents at the annual Botany meetings.
+From 2017 - 2022, I continuously added to and created new workshop material for the "Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography" which the Soltis lab presents at the annual Botany meetings.
 Here is my current copy of working scripts.
 You can see the [latest workshop version here](https://github.com/soltislab/BotanyENMWorkshops).

 I ended up creating a pipeline for investigating ecological niche.
 This can be used to address many questions.
-I Contributions by others are indicated on each script and an incomplete list can be found below.
+Many of the presentations are built upon the work of numerous past Soltis lab members, I list these members below but could be missing many that worked on this material before my time here.
+Contributions by others are indicated on each script and an incomplete list can be found below.
+This repository was made in conjunction with iDigBio.

 **How to cite**:  These scripts have not been published just yet, so if you intend to use them, please cite by linking the repository in your method section as github.com/mgaynor1/ENMCrashCourse.
 For example "Models were developed for each species following available scripts (github.com/mgaynor1/ENMCrashCourse)."
 Note, a modification comment is when code is completely rewritten but the general theme is followed.
 Adding your working directory, looping through multiple taxa, or minor edits to update code to the latest package versions does not make this work yours.